Food Business Registration

 • Adequate refrigeration facilities to ensure any cold foods are stored at or below 5ºC.

-If you sell food from a portable stall, a van, a community hall or other similar site that you only use occasionally, or from a vending machine then you must also be registered on Streatrader and submit Statements Of Trade (SOT) to notify the local Council that you are trading.
+If you sell food from a temporary stall, a van, a community hall or other similar site that you only use occasionally, or from a vending machine then you must also be registered on FoodTrader and submit statements of trade (SOT) to notify the local Council that you are trading.

 Smoke Free Outdoor Dining